harness/developer-hub/release-notes/self-managed-enterprise-edition.md

   Alternatively, you can use the following expression: `<+pipeline.stages.STAGE_ID.spec.manifests.MANIFEST_ID.samTemplateFile>.`

-  For more information about building expressions, go to [Built-in and custom Harness variables reference](/docs/platform/variables-and-expressions/harness-variables).
+  For more information about building expressions, go to [Use Harness expressions](/docs/platform/variables-and-expressions/harness-variables).

 - The `pipelines/execution/{planExecutionId}/notes` API call did not have the `PIPELINE_EXECUTE` permission, so you could not update notes even if you had the permissions to execute the pipeline.